For better and for worse, an embodiment of both “premium” and “economy”

 There wasn’t a lot of foot traffic during the rest of the flight, and that accordingly made the remainder of it a very pleasant time.
 This was in one part due to the (unintentionally?) unattentive service — there’s a silver lining for everything! — and another part due to the low load factor in an already small cabin.
 I spread out and spent the rest of the trip switching between a United States presidential debate airing live on CNN and, when things got too heated between the candidates, the tail cam.
 One program was zen and the other was entertaining.
 I’ll let you guess which was which, but know that the experience as a whole was quite relaxing.

-Right before we passed the two hour mark, Captain Tim came on the PA system with the news that we were thirty minutes from Bangkok — that announcement is a Cathay Pacific tradition — and we would be starting our descent in a few moments.
+Right after the two-and-a-half hour mark, Captain Tim came on the PA system with the news that we were thirty minutes from Bangkok — that announcement is a Cathay Pacific tradition — and we would be starting our descent in a few moments.
 He gave a detailed primer of what to expect: we would fly to the south over the Gulf of Thailand and then make a 180-degree turn to the north before heading straight in to Suvarnabhumi Airport.
 Soon and sure enough, the Thai coast came in to view maybe ten minutes before wheels down.

 It’s during taxi, takeoff, and landing that the plane’s cameras make for (potentially) compelling entertainment.
 As we were close to finishing off our gradual descent, the landing gear was deployed and the runway came in to view.
 All of this was visible from the “underbelly” cam, and it was a neat series of events to see.

 Emphasis on the ‘mostly,’ as we proceeded to go on a stupidly long taxi at a pace that could best be described as “leisurely.”
 At least we got a tour of the new terminal that’s being built at Suvarnabhumi, as well as some interesting air traffic.